-It's important to me to set up the programming so that it weaves in an effective, nourishing rhythm and flow among large group, small group, dyad, and solo activities.
-The moments when womyn come together in twos or small groups to be in a process with another or a few others are carefully framed so that we're not advising one another but holding space, holding up mirrors, and sharing relevant experience and wisdom.
+It's important to me to set up the programming so that we move in an effective, nourishing rhythm and flow among large group, small group, dyad, and solo activities.
+The moments when women come together in twos or small groups to be in a process with another or a few others are carefully framed so that we're not advising one another but holding space, holding up mirrors, and sharing relevant experience and wisdom.
 We're telling the truth of our lived experience and felt reality even as we open to what else is true, what could be truer.
-We meet one another in a loving space of nonjudgment, bringing both confusion and clarity, and contemplating, talking, laughing, feeling together as we open to new possibilities, interpretations, and understandings.
+We meet one another in a loving space of nonjudgment, bringing both confusion and clarity, and contemplating, talking, laughing, feeling together as we open to new possibilities, interpretations, and understandings of our lives.

 The result is kind of gorgeous.
 Magic abounds.
 Insights, releases, and breakthroughs keep coming around.

 about being in shared processes with others

 "I really appreciated having the opportunity to connect on a deeper level with so many of the women."